Home

 • Let stand 30 minutes at room temperature before serving

-• Serve with assorted quality crackers, artisan bread, bread sticks and/or assorted vegetables and fruits
+• Serve with assorted quality crackers, artisan bread and/or bread sticks

 Enjoy your cheeseball recipe and the company of those you share it with!